chen7545/pscfpp/README.md

   - [FFTW](<https://www.fftw.org/>) Fast Fourier Transform library

-The pscf_1d one-dimensional program pscf_1d requires only GSL, while the pscf_pc program relies on both GSL and FFTW.
+The pscf_1d one-dimensional program pscf_1d requires only GSL, while the pscf_rpc program relies on both GSL and FFTW.

 The GPU-accelerated pscf_pg program can only be compiled and run on a computer with an appropriate Nvidia GPU and an Nvidia CUDA development